kumarabhishek0001/kumarabhishek0001/README.md

 ## Hi there!
 I'm Abhishek

-I’m a full stack developer passionate about building scalable, performant, and user-friendly applications.
-With a strong foundation in both frontend and backend technologies, I enjoy designing systems that are clean, reliable, and efficient.
+Full stack developer with experience in building and maintaining web applications using modern frontend and backend technologies.
+Focused on clean architecture, code quality, and reliable system design

 **Currently open to full-time roles and freelance opportunities.**
 If you’re looking to collaborate on impactful projects — let’s connect!